Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 The first (and most obvious) is the trigger, a Dyson mainstay with all their products up to the V15 variant.

-But that’s no longer the case with the latest releases like the Omni Glide, Mirco, and V12 Detect – all use a push-button switch.
+But that’s no longer the case with the latest releases like the Omni Glide, Micro, and V12 Detect – all use a push-button switch.

-The downside is finger and arm fatigue, especially using these vacuums for long stretches.
+The downside is finger and arm fatigue, especially when singing these vacuums for long stretches.

 2. Hygienic System

-Despite the variance in dustbin alignment, both utilize a hygienic system, helping push debris downward when emptying the dustbin.
+Despite the variation in dustbin alignment, both use a hygienic system that pushes debris downward during emptying.

 The Outsize uses a trombone-like lever that consumers push forward.